FabianReitz/fabianreitz.github.io/README.md

 ```

 Vite will give you a local URL where you can view the site.
 Open it in your browser and you're good to go!

+## Contributing

+If you find any bugs or have suggestions for improvements, feel free to open an issue or create a pull request.
+I'm always happy to receive feedback and contributions!

+### gitmoji

+This project uses [gitmoji](https://gitmoji.dev/) for commit messages.
+Please use it when contributing to this project.